Master of Journalism

 Dilpreet Kaur Taggar was working at a news channel in India but felt compelled to learn more about the ethics behind her craft and tell the stories that matter.

-It motivated her to leave India and pursue the Master of Journalism.
+It motivated her to pursue Master of Journalism at the University of Melbourne.
 As a student, Dilpreet interned with ABC News, The Conversation and Al Jazeera, and has since founded independent media organisation South Asian Today.

 “The journalism program is peerless.
 There are some incredible journalists and reporters from such diverse backgrounds that it is impossible to not hone new skills,” Dilpreet says.
 “I launched South Asian Today solely because I learnt how to produce and edit podcasts, videos, photos and interviews during my degree.”